skyway/skyway.github.io/en/ios-tutorial.md

 #### Close MediaStream

-After Close method of MediaConnection object is executed, use removeVideoRenderer method to remove the video renderer assigned to the corresponding MediaStream.
+When the Close method of the MediaConnection object is called, use removeVideoRenderer method to remove the video renderer assigned to the MediaStream.

 *Objective-C*
 {: .lang}